khernand/nixos-config/Readme.md

 To adapt this configuration to your own setup:

 ### 1️⃣ Replace Dotfiles
-   - Fork this repository and update `flake.nix` to reference your own dotfiles repository.
+   - Update `flake.nix` to reference your own dotfiles repository.

 ### 2️⃣ Modify User Settings
    - Update `specialArgs` in `flake.nix` to define: